-Fast forward and our landscape is quite different.
-We are expecting a little one in October and now owe nearly double on our primary home.
-(We used a 15 year cash out refinance to purchase another property.)
-The additional property is now paid in full, but our primary mortgage is nearly double the amount it was three years ago when we applied for insurance.
+Fast forward, and our landscape is quite different.
+We are expecting a baby in October and now owe nearly double on our primary home.
+We used a 15-year cash-out refinance to purchase another property, resulting in a new primary mortgage that doubled the amount of our old one.

-At the end of fifteen years we may build another house on a piece a land we purchased using the cash-out refi.
+At the end of fifteen years, we may build another house on a piece of land we purchased using the cash-out refi.
 So I’d like to maintain a policy for at least $500,000 for fifteen to thirty years into the future.

-In fifteen years the original policy will expire, but by that time our current houses will all be paid off.
-That means we would only need to consider paying off the new home, (if we build one), and paying for any child related expenses.
+The original policy will expire in fifteen years, but our current houses will be mortgage-free by that time.
+That means we would only need to consider paying off the new home (if we build one) and paying for any child-related expenses.

-After reviewing my husband’s current weight/height ratio and looking over the various categories for coverage it seems that it is cheaper to purchase a new $500,000 30 year term policy while maintaining our current policy, then it is to purchase a new $1 million policy outright.
-(He weighs more now then he did three years ago and is no longer falling into the premier rate categories.)
+After reviewing my husband’s current weight/height ratio and looking over the various categories for coverage, it seems cheaper to purchase a new $500,000 30-year term policy while maintaining our current one than buying a new $1 million one outright.

-So now I just have to rethink things and make sure my new plan makes sense.
-If our two homes will be paid off in fourteen years I see no reason we’ll need a $1 million policy after that.
-I think maintaining a $500,000 policy from years 15 through 30 should cover all our bases.
+So now I have to rethink things and make sure my new plan makes sense.
+If our two homes are mortgage-free in fourteen years, I see no reason we’ll need a $1 million policy after that.
+Maintaining a $500,000 policy from years 15 through 30 should cover all our bases.